Customize your master’s degree based on your interests and career goals.

 Joint Master’s Degree

-The Joint MA in International Policy and Development/MA in International Trade is a four-semester, 60-credit program that offers a multidisciplinary approach to international development and practical global trade.
+- The Joint MA in International Policy and Development/MA in International Trade offers a multidisciplinary approach to international development and practical global trade.

 Peace Corps Connections